adityadhawale/adityadhawale.github.io/index.md

 I work with professor [Nathan Michael](https://nmichael.me/) at the [Resilient Intelligent Systems Lab (RISLab)](https://www.rislab.org/).
 I obtained my Bachelor of Technology (B.Tech) from the [Indian Institute of Technology, Guwahati](http://www.iitg.ac.in/) in 2016 with a major in Mechanical Engineering.

 My primary research interest is high fidelity 3D perception, mapping and localization on autonomous systems.
-To this end, my current work in RISLab focuses on developing real-time solutions for Simultaneous Localization and Mapping (SLAM) on embedded systems.
+To this end, my current work in RISLab focuses on developing real-time solutions for Simultaneous Localization and Mapping (SLAM) in large scale unknown environments on embedded systems.

 Email: <adityadhawale6@gmail.com>